edwinb/idris-lang.org/content/posts/idris2-0-3-0-released.rst

 -----------------------------

 * Added ``--colour`` and ``--no-colour`` options for coloured terminal output.
   Colour is enabled by default.
+(An alternative spelling of "colour" works too :))
 * Added ``--console-width <auto|n>`` option for printing margins.
 By default the ``auto`` option is selected, the result is that the compiler detects the current terminal width and sets it as the option value, otherwise a user value can be